encse/adventofcode/2023/Day18/README.md

 being puzzled I went to the solution thread and read about Pick.

 Pick's theorem connects the area returned by the Shoelace formula with the number of _interior points_ and _points in the boundary_.
-The problem asked for the sum.
+The problem asked for the sum of these.

 I give myself an extra ⭐ for learning something today.